juitnow/juit-vue-i18n/README.md

 =================

 The `@juit/vue-i18n` package provides a _minimalistic_ plugin for VueJS (v.
-3) to support basic internationalization (translations, numbers and date formats).
+3) to support basic internationalization (translations, numbers, and date formats).

-It heavily relies on the [`Intl.Locale`][1], [`Intl.NumberFormat`][2] and [`Intl.DateTimeFormat`][3] global objects widely supported by modern browsers.
+It heavily relies on the [`Intl.Locale`][1], [`Intl.NumberFormat`][2], and [`Intl.DateTimeFormat`][3] global objects widely supported by modern browsers.

-It also deeply integrates with Typescript to provide compile-time checking on required translation languages, and translation keys.
+It also deeply integrates with TypeScript to provide compile-time checking on required translation languages and translation keys.

 ## Table of Contents